Analysis of Poem "Daddy" by Sylvia Plath

 The Trial of Eichmann

-Sylvia Plath undoubtedly knew about the Final Solution of the Nazis in world war 2.
-The trial of Adolf Eichmann was shown on television in 1961, allowing the whole world to witness for the first time the horrors of the holocaust.
+Sylvia Plath undoubtedly knew about the Final Solution of the Nazis in World War II.
+The trial of Adolf Eichmann lasted from April 11, 1961 to December 15, 1961 and was shown on television, allowing the whole world to witness the horrors of the holocaust.
+(Plath wrote "Daddy" the following year.)
 As a leading instigator of death in the concentration camp gas chambers, the SS Lieutenant-Colonel became notorious as the 'desk-murderer'.
 He was found guilty by trial in Jerusalem, Israel, and sentenced to hang.

 Daddy and the Holocaust

-As the poem progresses the narrator identifies herself with the plight of the Jews during the Nazi regime in Germany.
-There are direct references to the holocaust which comes like a bolt out of the blue.
+As the poem progresses, the narrator identifies herself with the plight of the Jews during the Nazi regime in Germany.
+There are many direct references to the holocaust in the poem.

 Sylvia Plath has risked all by introducing the holocaust into the poem; only her astute use of rhythm, rhyme and lyric allows her to get away with it.

-This poem is full of surreal imagery interspersed with scenes from the poet's childhood and a kind of dark cinematic language that borrows from nursery rhyme and song lyric.
-Every so often German is used, reflecting the fact that her father Otto, was from Germany and must have spoken in this language to Sylvia throughout her childhood.
+This poem is full of surreal imagery and allusion interspersed with scenes from the poet's childhood and a kind of dark cinematic language that borrows from nursery rhyme and song lyric.
+Every so often German is used, reflecting the fact that Plath's father, Otto, was from Germany and must have spoken in this language to Sylvia in her childhood.

-Stanza 1: A first line repeated,a declaration of intent, the first sounds of oo - this is the train setting off on it's final journey through Electra's many mindscapes and tunnels.
+Stanza 1: A first line repeated, a declaration of intent, the first sounds of oo—this is the train setting off on its final death march.
 The black shoe is a metaphor for the father.
 Inside, trapped for 30 years, is the narrator, about to escape.

 Stanza 3: The personal weaves in and out of the allegory.
-The statue's head is in the Atlantic, on the coast at Nauset Beach, Cape Cod, where the family used to holiday.
-The father icon stretches all the way across the USA, west to east, where beauty temporarily exists in the form of bean green over blue water.
-Prayer was used in an attempt to get the father back, restored to health.
+The statue's head is in the Atlantic, on the coast at Nauset Beach, Cape Cod, where the Plath family used to holiday.
+The father icon stretches all the way across the USA.
+The imagery is temporarily beautiful: bean green over blue water.
+The speaker says she used to pray to get her father back, restored to health.

 Stanza 4: We move on to Poland and the second world war.
 There's a mix of the factual and fictional.
 Otto Plath was born in Grabow, Poland, a common name, but spoke German in a typical autocratic fashion.
 This town has been razed in many wars adding strength to the idea that Germany (the father) has demolished life.